North Carolina Furniture Appraisal Photo Checklist

 Ask what the written report includes: photos, measurements, condition notes, value basis, effective date, intended use, comparable evidence, assumptions, limiting conditions, and certification language.

-Compare candidates against the same furniture list, access need, deadline, intended use, and deliverable format before choosing the closest or fastest option.
+Compare candidates against the same furniture list, access need, deadline, intended use, and deliverable before choosing the closest or fastest option.

 Widen beyond North Carolina when specialty depth is thin

-The closest North Carolina furniture appraiser may be ideal for access and condition documentation, but rare or high-value furniture can require wider specialist comparison.
+The closest furniture appraiser may be ideal for access and condition documentation, but rare or high-value furniture can require wider specialist comparison.
 Use state and specialty filters together before deciding whether a local, statewide, or hybrid path fits.

 Widen by specialty when the piece involves a known maker, period form, regional construction, important provenance, major restoration, or high-value comparable-sale question.